 Key Guidelines for Travelers in Delaware

-- Fun Transportation: Delaware Area Regional Transit (DART) connects the state with a multi-modal transit system with over 500 buses.
-The best part about travelling in Delaware is taking a water taxi.
+Delaware Area Regional Transit (DART) connects the state with a multi-modal transit system with over 500 buses.
+The best part about traveling in Delaware is taking a water taxi.
 The Cape May-Lewes ferry offers water transport.
 A cheaper mode of transportation is the Greyhound bus system.

 Visitors Medical Insurance for Travelers in Delaware - FAQs